dhis2/capture-app/docs/user/using-the-capture-app.md

 If no data elements are selected, it will just show a row per record with program stage name and relationship creation date.

+When clicking an event: If the event has an associated tracked entity instance, you will be navigated to the view enrollment event page.
+If no associated tracked entity instance, you will be navigated to the view single event page.
 ## Program stage event list

 You can reach the program stage event list by clicking **Go to full {stage event name}** button in the overview page.